 Instant Pot Cilantro Lime Rice

-Why Is the Instant Pot the Best Way to Cook Rice?
+Why is the Instant Pot the best way to cook rice?

-There are so many reasons to make rice in a pressure cooker instead of on the stovetop.
 (See my how to cook rice guide for everything you need to make all kinds of rice in a pressure cooker.)

 I often make a double or even a triple batch of the recipe and divide it into individual portions for freezing.